Looking for the best mountain bike suspension fork? You’ve come to the right place.

 While very active and supple over small bumps, it’s a little stingy with its travel over bigger impacts, even with the compression damping fully open.
 This isn’t necessarily a bad thing, but we would have liked the ability to run the high-speed compression a little more open for long-run comfort.

-There were situations where the 36 was the best fork we’ve ever used, but on balance we preferred the Lyrik because it offers better traction and sensitivity.
-It’s also costs less.
+There were situations where the 36 was the best fork we’ve ever used.

-The Mezzer’s a surprise performer, offering an excellent balance between small bump sensitivity and bottom-out resistance.
-It’s particularly capable no matter how deep into its travel or how hard you’re pushing it.
+The Mezzer is a surprise performer, offering an excellent balance between small-bump sensitivity and bottom-out resistance.
+It’s particularly capable no matter how deep into its travel you go or how hard you push it.